ramity/ally/docs/2023-07-09-model-plan.md

 ## Stocks

-- stocks/symbol
+- stocks/stock
-    - Set of all lookup symbols in which stock data is derived from
+    - Set of all stocks.
+Name and symbol
 - stocks/service
     - Set of all services to query stock data from
 - stocks/export